Jack-Lin626/notes/wpa_supplicant.md

  - How much data can the signal send?
  - Is it backwards compatible with other standards?

 In the world of Wireless communication, we need a standard to regulate and unify how to communicate.
-Similar to power outlet, we need to have a consensus about it so that we can plug in different kinds of electrical appliances.
+Similar to power outlet, companies need to have a consensus about it so that we can plug in different kinds of electrical appliances.
 Therefore, **IEEE 802.1X** becomes the standard protocol when it comes to WiFi.

 After we get the big pic of Wifi and its jargon, let's dive into *wpa_supplicant*.
+It can be considered as a cient edge when we wnat to connect an Access point(AP).
+Moreover, wpa_supplicant implements key negotiation with a WPA Authenticator and it controls the roaming and IEEE 802.11 authentication/association of the wlan driver.

+Usually, wpa_supplicant works likely as a daemon program, and runs in the background continuously.
+Due to this characteristic, it has its own PID.
+It is crucial to kill the old PID when we want to launch a new one.
+Basically,using `pa aux | grep wpa && kill [PID]`.

 ***********
 Terminology
 -----------